-Scientists developed distinct formulas to estimate body fat percentage in men and women based on simple body circumference measurements.
+Scientists have developed a body fat percentage formula to calculate percentage of body fat – with separate formulas for men and women – based on simple body circumference measurements.

-The most widely used and accepted measure of body fat and weight is the body mass index (BMI).
-This measure, however, is flawed and sometimes does not produce an accurate depiction of health.
-Recently, clinicians have proposed some alternatives to measuring body fat composition and health.
-The body fat percentage (BF%) is a measure of the proportion of fat in our body.
-A healthy body composition involves a high proportion of fat-free mass such as muscles, bones, and organs, and an acceptably low level of body fat.
+The most widely used and accepted body fat formula is the body mass index (BMI).
+This measure, however, is flawed and sometimes does not produce an accurate picture of overall health.
+Some alternative body fat percentage formulas for measuring body fat composition and health have recently been proposed.
+The body fat percentage (BF%) formula is a measure of the proportion of fat in the body.
+A healthy body composition includes a high proportion of fat-free mass such as muscles, bones, and organs, and an acceptably low level of body fat.

-There are a number of factors that can influence our body fat percentage, including age, gender, diet, activity level, and genes.
-According to the American Council on Exercise, men who are between 20-40 years old with over 25% body fat are considered “obese”, whereas a “healthy” range is described as between 8-19%.
-For women in this same age group, any level over 39% is “obese” and 21-33% is considered “healthy”.
-Thus, body fat percentage provides important information of health status and fitness level.
-It is therefore important to know your body fat percentage and stay in the healthy range.
+There are a number of factors that can influence body fat percentage, including age, gender, diet, activity level, and genes.
+According to the American Council on Exercise, men who are between 20-40 years old with over 25 percent body fat are considered “obese”, whereas a “healthy” range is described as between 8 and 19 percent.
+For women in this same age group, any level over 39 percent is “obese” and 21 to 33 percent is considered “healthy”.
+Body fat percentage provides important information on health status and fitness level.
+Because of this, it is important to calculate your percentage of body fat and stay within the healthy range.

-Weighing yourself on a bathroom scale, however, does not give you enough information about your overall body composition.
-Two currently common ways are BMI and skinfold estimates, neither of which are very accurate.
-Meanwhile, the determination of the whole-body and regional distribution of fat and lean mass in a medical setting through dual-energy X-ray absorptiometry (DEXA) can be costly and technically challenging.
+Weighing yourself on a bathroom scale does not give you enough information about your overall body composition.
+Two common body composition measurements are BMI and skinfold estimates, neither of which are very accurate.
+Measuring whole-body and regional distribution of fat and lean mass in a medical setting through dual-energy X-ray absorptiometry (DEXA) can be costly and technically challenging.

-In a recent study published in British Journal of Nutrition, a group of scientists from Israel developed distinct formulas for a rapid and cost-free estimation of body fat percentage.
-The equations to calculate body fat percentage as BF%cal include height (H), abdominal circumference (A), and neck circumference (N), and are as follows (all in cm):
+In a study published in the British Journal of Nutrition, a group of scientists from Israel developed distinct formulas for a rapid and cost-free measurement of body fat percentage.
+The equations to calculate percentage of body fat – expressed as BF%cal – include measurements for height (H), abdominal circumference (A), and neck circumference (N), and are as follows (all in cm):